-Based on statistics provided by the Guam during 2006 through 2017 there were a total of 178 reportable crashes involving CMV's of which 99 involved non-fatal injuries, and 2 fatal crashes.
+Based on statistics provided by the Guam Police Department Crash Report System during 2013 through 2017 there were a total of 53 reportable crashes involving CMV's which involved 83 non-fatal injuries, and 1 fatal crash.
 Our goal is to continue focusing our inspection effort to reduce the number of non-fatal crashes during this fiscal year.
 We believe that through our partnerships supported by our driver/vehicle inspection program and safety workshops, our combined efforts will aid in reducing the number of crashes involving CMV's.
 We have committed to conducting a total of 2282 driver/vehicle inspections in an effort to support our goal.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation